-The 4th Texas Infantry Regiment mustered 1,343 men during the Civil War.
-It lost 256 men killed or mortally wounded and 486 men wounded in battle, and lost 161 men to disease.
+The 4th Texas Infantry Regiment was organized in Richmond in September of 1861 and fought until it was surrendered by Robert E. Lee at Appomattox in April of 1865.
+It mustered 1,343 men during the Civil War losing 256 men killed or mortally wounded, 486 men wounded in battle, and 161 men to disease.

 The Texas regiments of the Army of Northern Virginia are honored by state monuments on the Manassas battlefield, Antietam battlefield, on the Gettysburg battlefield, and on the Wilderness battlefield.

 |April||Organized at a camp of instruction on the San Marcos River in Hays County.|

 |July||Twenty companies not yet organized as regiments sent to Virginia.|